-AFTEE is a unique 501(c)(3) organization founded in 2013, with a singular mission: to raise funds that are available through a grant process to support the work of the non-profit organizations of the East End: East Hampton, Southampton, Shelter Island, Southold and Riverhead.
+AFTEE is a unique 501(c)(3) organization founded in 2013, with a singular mission: to support and celebrate the vital work of the non-profit organizations of the East End: East Hampton, Southampton, Shelter Island, Southold and Riverhead.

 Joseph B. Andreassi Jr.

 Michael is an East End community organizer and a North Haven resident.
-He was drawn to AFTEE because of its reach to the five East End Communities.
-He believes this unique community should work together on certain issues including food insecurity, housing needs and employment opportunities.
+He believes our unique community should work together on issues like food insecurity, housing needs and employment opportunities.
 Michael is the founder of East End Yimby—Yes in my backyard—an advocacy group that works on many of those inequities.
 He is also a member of many community organizations including, the Peconic Land Trust Public Policy Committee, North Haven Village and Southampton Town Zoning Board of Appeals, Southampton Town Anti-Bias Task Force, a volunteer Coordinator of the Sag Harbor American Music Festival and a Trustee at the Unitarian Universalist Congregation of the South Fork at Bridgehampton.
 Michael works as an Associate Broker at Douglas Elliman Real Estate.
-He brings his devotion to the East End Community to AFTEE in his role as head of the AFTEE Community Advisory Board.

-Myron is a long time summer resident of the South Fork and was the founder of AFTEE some years ago.
-He now returns to AFTEE as an advisor Emeritus.
-He graduated from Brooklyn Law School in 1966 and worked at the SEC in Washington DC.
-He also worked as Director of Enforcement at the New York Stock Exchange and Counsel to their Regulatory Group.
-In 1976 he started Autolog Corporation which was the first company granted a license by the Interstate Commerce Commission to transport automobiles for individuals in the United States.
+Myron is a long time summer resident of the South Fork and was original voice of AFTEE in 2013.
+He returns to AFTEE as an advisor Emeritus.
+In 1976 he founded Autolog Corporation which was the first company granted a license by the Interstate Commerce Commission to transport automobiles for individuals in the United States.
 He sold Autolog in 2008.
-He and his wife Susan, now spend winters in Jupiter, Florida, but their home in Sag Harbor is still the place their family gathers for quality time together.
-He served on the Board of Overseers at Southampton College.
-He also served on the Board of Directors of Peconic Public Broadcasting.
-His life changed when he lost his son Joshua in a tragic tractor accident on Quail Hill Farm in 2010.
-He founded “All for the East End”, AFTEE, to give back to the East End Community for all they gave to his family after this tragedy.
+A graduate of Brooklyn Law School, he worked as Director of Enforcement at the New York Stock Exchange and Counsel to their Regulatory Group.
+He and his wife Susan, spend winters in Jupiter, Florida, but their home in Sag Harbor is still the place their family gathers.
+He served on the Board of Overseers at Southampton College, as well as the Board of Directors of Peconic Public Broadcasting.
+He founded AFTEE, to give back to the East End Community for all they gave to his family after a personsal tragedy.

-Bret is a Sag Harbor native, who has devoted years to helping the food pantries and other nonprofits through tough times.
-Since 2012, he has been the acting President of “Have a Heart Community Trust”, a 501(3)c that assists individuals and families on the East End in need of life necessities during times of personal crisis.
+Bret is a Sag Harbor native and proactive member of the East End Community.
+He is the acting President of “Have a Heart Community Trust”, a 501(3)c that assists individuals and families on the East End during times of personal crisis.
+He has over 17 years of experience in the finance and insurance industries.
+In 2012, founded Harbor Financial Partners, a boutique insurance agency based in Southampton, NY.
 He holds a bachelor’s degree in Economics from Stony Brook University.
-He has over 17 years of cumulative experience in the finance and insurance industries.
-In 2012, his entrepreneurial spirit led him to found Harbor Financial Partners, which is a boutique insurance agency based out of Southampton, NY.
-Over the years Bret has been actively involved in serving his community.
-Since 2007, he has served as the Secretary of the Bridgehampton Lion’s Club, which helps support a network of other local non-for-profits, as well as assist the blind, deaf and disabled.
-Over the years, he has helped the organization sponsor over a dozen guide dogs.
-Through his years of involvement in these organizations, he has developed close working relationships with many of the East End Food Pantries.
-Bret sits on the board of AFTEE as the pantry liaison, and currently resides in Sag Harbor with his wife, young daughter, and two rescue dogs.
+Bret has also served as the Secretary of the Bridgehampton Lion’s Club.
+Through his years of involvement in these organizations, he has developed close working relationships with many of the East End Food Pantries currently resides in Sag Harbor with his wife, young daughter, and two rescue dogs.

 Claudia is the founder and president of Pilato PR + Marketing Consultants, a firm that brings strategic thinking and smart marketing skills to a diverse group of businesses and non-profit organizations.
-Formerly, Vice President, Director of Marketing for BNB Bank (BNB) headquartered on the East End of Long Island, she is a tenured marketing professional who has been recognized for creating a strong brand for BNB Bank that helped it grow from a small East End financial institution, to the leading community bank on Long Island with nearly $5 billion in assets, and a reach across Long Island into New York City.
-Claudia is also a community activist and was a founding executive board member of All For The East End (AFTEE), an organization that raises funds to support the NPO community of the five east end towns.
-She is also a former board member of the Long Island Community Foundation (LICF) and co-chair of The Retreat, an organization that offers temporary shelter and education programs to stem the tide of domestic violence.
+Formerly, Vice President, Director of Marketing for BNB Bank (now Dime Community Bank) she is a tenured marketing professional.
+Claudia is also a community activist and was a founding executive board member of All For The East End (AFTEE).
+She is a former board member of the Long Island Community Foundation (LICF) and current co-chair of The Retreat, an organization that offers temporary shelter and education programs to stem the tide of domestic violence.
 Pilato is a former Chair of the Board for the YMCA, East Hampton RECenter, as well as a former board member of the East Hampton School Board and the East Hampton Day Care Center.
 She was honored in 2018 as a Long Island Power Woman.
-Claudia brings tremendous experience with AFTEE to the current Board and now serves as President of AFTEE Board of Directors.

 Robert I. Ross

 Robert is a longtime resident of Hampton Bays and is currently Vice President of Community and Government Relations at Stony Brook Southampton Hospital, a position he’s held since 2008.
 Prior to that he served for six years as Southampton Town Deputy Supervisor.
-His many accomplishments included saving the 106th Rescue Wing at Gabreski Airport.
-Since 2008 he has served as Vice Chairman to the Board of Directors of “Friends”.
+His many accomplishments include contributing to saving the 106th Rescue Wing at Gabreski Airport from the Federal BRAC Commission.
+For many years he served as Vice Chairman of the Board of Directors of the “Friends of the 106th Rescue Wing”.
 Robert is deeply rooted in the Community and has served in many community and civic organizations including as an honorary member of the Hampton Bays Volunteer Ambulance Corp, a member of the Audit Committee of the Hampton Bays Beautification Association, President of the Squire Woods Homeowners Association, a former member of the Charity-In-Action Board of the Dominican Sisters, a member of the Southampton Rotary, a former director of the Southampton Business Alliance, a former director of the Hampton Bays Civic Association, a former director of the Peconic Institute, a member of Southampton Town’s SEA-TV committee and a member of the Southampton Town Board of Assessment Review.
-Since 2009 he has served as Chair and Commissioner of the Public Safety Commission.
+Since 2009 he has served as Chair and Commissioner of the Southampton Town Public Safety Commission.
 He also serves as the Treasurer of the Town of Southampton Emergency Medical Services Advisory Committee.
-One of his proudest accomplishments, his longtime successful lobbying efforts to create the 9-11commemorative License Plate.
-Robert is a. former advisory member of “All for the East End” and is proud to return to the AFTEE Board.
+One of his proudest accomplishments, his longtime successful lobbying efforts to create the 9-11 commemorative License Plate.

 Fred W. Thiele, Jr. is a New York State Assemblyman representing New York’s 1st Assembly District which includes the Towns of East Hampton, Southampton, Shelter Island, and southeastern Brookhaven.
 A lifelong resident of Sag Harbor, Fred graduated from Pierson High School, and attended Cornell University, Southampton College, and Albany Law School.
 Fred has also served as Southampton Town Attorney, Suffolk County Legislator, Southampton Town Supervisor, and Sag Harbor Village Attorney.
 In 1995, he was elected to the New York State Assembly and has been re-elected ever since.
 Fred is Chairman of the Assembly Local Governments Committee and serves on the following Assembly Committees: Ways and Means, Environmental Conservation, Oversight, Analysis and Investigation, and Transportation.
-Fred is one of many involved who donated his legal services to get AFTEE off the ground in 2013 and is pleased to continue its mission to raise funds for East End charitable organizations.
+Fred was a founding member of Aftee and guided its establishment as an organization.